 No One Deserves A Serve began as a promotional tool used to remind shoppers and customers to treat retail and fast food workers with respect.

-Almost 8% of respondents said they had been the victim of physical violence from a customer in the last 12 months.
+» 12.5% of respondents said they had been the victim of physical violence from a customer, compared with 8% in the 2021 survey.

 Watch to learn more about our Campaign

 - Hosted two national roundtables bringing industry groups and employers together to work towards industry wide solutions